Tear Trough Filler in London

 Which are the best types of dermal fillers for tear trough correction?

 The optimum hyaluronic acid (HA) dermal filler for tear trough correction is dependent on a number of factors including Fitzpatrick skin type, type of tear trough deformity and skin thickness and texture.
-Many of our dermatologists and plastic surgeons prefer to use Juvederm Volbella which us based on advanced Vycross technology and this is responsible for the uniform smoothness of the Volbella product which facilitates very accurate tear trough filler injections leading to more natural results compared with other commonly used brands.
+Many of our dermatologists and plastic surgeons prefer to use Juvederm Volbella which is based on advanced Vycross technology and this is responsible for the uniform smoothness of the Volbella product which facilitates very accurate tear trough filler injections leading to more natural results compared with other commonly used brands.
 Compared with Juvederm Ultra, Juvederm Volbella absorbs much less water and this allows for a more effective tear trough correction without the risk of excessive under eye swelling.

 Sharp needle or blunt cannula for tear trough filler injection?

 Blunt cannulas for tear trough correction differ from sharp needles in that the end of the cannula is rounded and is blunt to the touch.
 Blunt cannulas are often preferred for many tear trough filler treatments as there is a reduced risk of the blunt cannula piercing a blood vessel leading to a possible risk of inadvertent intravascular injection.
 The avoidance of injuring blood vessels means there is a lower chance of bleeding and bruising and less chance of complications arising from injecting fillers in blood vessels including the risk of tissue necrosis and in very rare cases, blindness.
-The use of precision designed cannulas for tear trough correction allows for injectors to reduce the number of times the skin has to be entered and this makes for a much more comfortable treatment.
+The use of precision designed cannulas for tear trough correction allows for injectors to reduce the number of times the skin has to be entered and this makes for a much more comfortable treatment and potentially smoother looking results.

 Benefits of blunt cannula injection technique for tear trough filler